anuvyklack/dotfiles-old/config/zsh/README.md

 *Read when interactive*

-I put here everything needed only for interactive usage:
+It is a good practise to put here everything needed only for interactive usage:

 * prompt,
 * command completion,